 Morning activities may include an aerobics group or meditation and stretching during a yoga class.
-For more activity residents can join our bowling group, play golf or spike the balloon volleyball in the Town Center.
-Others may want to play join bingo or trivia games in the library or listen to classic gospel hymns and devotional service led by our in-house Chaplain.
+For more activity, residents can join our bowling group, play golf, or spike the balloon volleyball in the Town Center.
+Others may want to play bingo or trivia games in the library or listen to classic gospel hymns and devotional service led by our in-house Chaplain.

-After lunch residents meet in the Town Center at 1:15pm for our daily ice cream social.
+After lunch residents meet in Town Center at 1:15 pm for our daily ice cream social.
 On warm days we may sit outside on the patio or on a bench in the gardens to chat and enjoy our ice cream.
-Other afternoon activities include creative and artistic classes where they paint, mold clay or create decorations for their room.
+Other afternoon activities include creative and artistic classes where they paint, mold clay, or create decorations for their suite.

 As the afternoon draws to an end our beautifully landscaped gardens and paths are a wonderful spot to take a walk, bird watch, or tend to our herb garden.